zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 interesting even though you weren’t actually lookin g for it.
 Omar says that poor Paul “stumbled over the name of the new products” f or this company.

 Faith says, “I did notice that he had a few problem s with delivery.”
 “Delivery” (delivery) here means the way that you present info rmation.
-When we talk about the “delivery” of the speech, we’re talking about h ow the speech was given – whether you used the right intonation or you made t he speech interesting.
+When we talk about the “delivery” of the speech, we’re talking about h ow the speech was given – whether you used the right intonation or you made the speech interesting.

 Omar says, “That’s putting it lightly.”
 Faith says that she noticed “a few problems” with Paul’s delivery of his speech.
 Omar says it wa s more than a few problems.
 That’s why he says, “That’s putting it lightly.”
 Wh en someone says, “That’s putting it lightly” (lightly), or “that’s putting it mildly” (mildly), he means that you are understating the problem.
 You are making the pr oblem less serious than it really is.
 You’re perhaps being kind to this person  by not indicating just how bad things were.